European Trade Union Institute: Education

 Previously European Trade Union College, the Education Department of the ETUI provides training and learning activities for trade union officials and leaders, shop stewards, young officers, and unionists.

 The department delivers about 100 courses a year to more than 2000 participants.
-Trade unionists members of the ETUC, or European Works' Councils, SE works council and special negotiation bodies (such as company level employee representatives) can participate to the training.
-Some of the courses lead to a qualification, in collaboration with TUC in the UK and University of Lille in France.
+Trade unionist's members of the ETUC, or European Works' Councils, SE works council and special negotiation bodies (such as company level employee representatives) can participate to the training.

-Governance

-The Institute is composed of a General Assembly, which meets at least once a year and it is composed of members of the ETUC.
-It elects the members of the Management Committee.

-The Management Committee is composed of 28 members of the ETUC, elected by the General Assembly and it deals with the administration of the Institute.

-The Director's Committee is composed of: